WoofGrrrr/file-system-broker/README.md

           }
         ]
 ```
-3. Then add something like the following to you JavaScript code:
+3. Then add something like the following to your JavaScript code:
 ```
         import { FileSystemBrokerAPI } from '../modules/FileSystemBroker/filesystem_broker_api.js';
           .
           .
           .
           .
-        const fsbApi = new FileSysemBrokerApi();
+        const fsbApi = new FileSystemBrokerApi();
 ```

 <br>

-## In addition to using the FileSystemBroker API, an extension can directly send Command Messages to this extension and wait for the responses.
+## In addition to using the FileSystemBroker API, an extension can directly send Command Messages to this extension and await the responses.

 <br>